isaacdong88/NBA-PROFILE-APP/README.md

 Installation:

-    1. Run nom start in terminal to start the application
+    1. Run npm start in terminal to start the application

 Application Features: